 Interim Vice-Principal of Research

-Message from the Vice-Principal of Research and Dean of Graduate Studies
+Message from the Vice-Principal of Research

 Since the establishment of the Division of Graduate Studies and Research nearly six decades ago, it has become an intellectual crossroads where strong fundamental research underpins an extensive programme of sponsored research to address the needs of our partners and stakeholders.
 Faculty enjoy the essentials of full academic freedom whilst still exhibiting a strong interest and collaboration in defence-related research challenges and opportunities.
 It is this backbone of research excellence that establishes the university’s essential capacity to deliver outstanding education to our students, both graduate and under-graduate.
 Amongst all Canadian universities, RMC is uniquely challenged to train the future CAF officer corps and develop excellence in research within the government sector and the greater community.
 According to RE$EARCH Infosource Inc., RMC was placed in the top 50 research universities, ranking 40th for the year 2017-2018.
 Over the medium to long term, RMC is poised to increase its level of research income and anticipate returning to a placement of high 30s previously achieved.